 Related: iOS 10 review

 In a post on the YouTube blog the company wrote: “The brand new Community tab on your YouTube channel gives you a new, simple way to engage with your viewers and express yourself beyond video.
 Now you can do things like text, live videos, images, animated GIFs and more, giving you easier, lightweight ways to engage with your fans more often in between uploads, in real time.
-Viewers will be able to see your posts in the Subscriptions feed on their phones.
-They can also opt into getting a notification anytime you post."

 As of today, select content creators can test the in-beta feature, with more channels being added in due course.